-A four wheeler driving licence is defined as an official permission or official document given to a person to drive a car after he/she passes a driving test.
-In India, it is mandatory for every individual who drives a car to get a car driving licence as per the Motor Vehicles Act, 1988.
+A driving licence is defined as an official permission or official document given to a person to drive a vehicle after he/she passes a driving test.
+In India, it is mandatory for every individual who drives a vehicle to get a driving licence as per the Motor Vehicles Act, 1988.
 The driving licence issued by the transport authority proves that the person has taken necessary tests and is well aware of the traffic rules and regulations and safety guidelines laid down by the government.

 The Regional Transport Offices (RTO), around the country, issue the driving licence cards to the applicants.
 There are different types of driving licenses in the country.
 The details are given below:

 The transport ministry has made the driving licence application simple and easy by allowing applicants to apply and book test slots on their official portal.
 The details of the process are given below.